swaroopg92/penpa-edit/README.md

 ### Settings
 * This function is to provide Penpa-site general settings like theme, custom color etc.
 	* Display Theme: It currently offers only two options (light and dark).
+	* Responsive Mode: It currently offers two options (buttons to left side and buttons to right side).
 	* Custom Colors: To enable custom colors in certain modes.
 	* Sudoku PencilMarks: User preference for "Center" pencil mark size in "Sudoku" mode.
 		* Dynamic - Upto 5 digits its larger size and then it becomes small.